EricLo1321/Javascript-Project-/README.md

 This project will be written using three.js for rendering 3D content onto the page and vanilla JS for implementing most of the game logic.

 ## Functionality and MVPs
-* User interacts with 3D objects by clicking on them
+* User will interact with the 3D objects by clicking on them
 * Each object when clicked will generate a new page with new story objects
 * Game ends when the user has reached reached the end of the story
 (Bonus)